 5 Predictions For The Property Market In 2021

-Despite being headlined by the recession, rising unemployment and business closures, interest in residential properties for sale skyrocketed in 2020.
+Despite increased unemployment and business closures, the demand for residential houses for sale skyrocketed in the year 2020.

 Some rental markets will remain challenging.